 Above are links to my essays; underlined blue phrases in the essays are links to related materials.
 Dates on the essays reflect their most recent small revisions, not the date when the bulk of the essay was written.
-Some essays are transcripts of videos linked near the top or bottom of the essay page.
-Below is a list of just the videos, newest first.
-Some older essays and videos have been removed from this website because their content overlaps too much with newer material, but most older videos still can still be found on my youtube page.
+Some essays are transcripts of videos, listed below.
+Some older essays have been removed from this website because their content overlaps too much with newer material, but most older videos still can still be found on my youtube page.

 ||link to video||link to transcript / essay|